Avalanche Press Homepage Avalanche Press Online Store

 Note: This scenario uses boards and pieces from Eastern Front, and pieces from Road to Berlin.

-Design Note: Another new addition, also from the Road to Stalingrad project.
-Doug asked for more scenarios featuring mobile forces, and an attack by a cavalry division on a little mroe than a mountain battalion seemed to fit the bill.
+Design Note: We wanted to include plenty of scenarios featuring mobile forces, and an attack by a cavalry division on a little more than a mountain battalion seemed to fit the bill.

 Goitkh Pass